SamcraftSam/insta-likecom-bot/README.md

 ### Automates likes and comments on an instagram account or tag.
 This branch is for experiments in field of bot automation & hostong on server
+### DISCLAIMER: The application is developed for entertainment/educational purposes only, the author is not responsible for the consequences of using this software for bad purposes.

 <p align="center">
 <img src="https://github.com/shine-jayakumar/insta-likecom-bot/blob/master/instalikecombot.png"/>